 When SearchSpaceId = 0 is configured for pagingSearchSpace, Ns is either 1 or 2.
 For Ns = 1, there is only one PO which starts from the first PDCCH monitoring occasion for paging in the PF.
 For Ns = 2, PO is either in the first half frame (i_s = 0) or the second half frame (i_s = 1) of the PF.

 When SearchSpaceId other than 0 is configured for pagingSearchSpace, the UE monitors the (i_s + 1)th PO.
 A PO is a set of 'S' consecutive PDCCH monitoring occasions where 'S' is the number of actual transmitted SSBs determined according to ssb-PositionsInBurst in SIB1.
 The Kth PDCCH monitoring occasion for paging in the PO corresponds to the Kth transmitted SSB.
 The PDCCH monitoring occasions for paging which do not overlap with UL symbols (determined according to tdd-UL-DL-ConfigurationCommon) are sequentially numbered from zero starting from the first PDCCH monitoring occasion for paging in the PF.
-When firstPDCCH-MonitoringOccasionOfPO is present, the starting PDCCH monitoring occasion number of (i_s + 1)th PO is the (i_s + 1)th value of the firstPDCCH-MonitoringOccasionOfPO parameter; otherwise, it is equal to i_s * S.
+When firstPDCCH-MonitoringOccasionOfPO is present in SIB1 for paging in the initial DL BWP or in corresponding BWP configuration for paging in BWP other than initial DL BWP, the starting PDCCH monitoring occasion number of (i_s + 1)th PO is the (i_s + 1)th value of the firstPDCCH-MonitoringOccasionOfPO parameter; otherwise, it is equal to i_s * S.

 NOTE 1: A PO associated with a PF may start in the PF or after the PF.